oicr-gsi/shesmu/docs/input-formats.md

 # Configuring Input Formats
-A _input format_ is the type of data that Shesmu olives process--that is, the variables that are available to Shesmu programs.
+An _input format_ is the type of data that Shesmu olives process--that is, the variables that are available to Shesmu programs.
 The actual data comes from a matching _input data repository_ and many repositories can provide the same format.